 Goodwill.
 The Company evaluated goodwill for impairment annually or at other times when events and circumstances indicated the carrying value of this asset might no longer be fully recoverable.
 The Company first compared the fair value of each reporting unit, determined using both income and market approaches, to its carrying value.
 To determine the fair value of each reporting unit, the Company utilized certain assumptions, including, but not limited to: (i) future cash flows estimated to be generated by each reporting unit, which are based on additional assumptions such as future market growth and trends, forecasted revenue and costs, appropriate discount rates and other variables, (ii) estimated value of the enterprise in the equity markets, and (iii) determinations with respect to the combination of operations that comprise a reporting unit.
-If the fair value of a reporting unit exceeded the carrying value of a reporting unit's net assets exceeded the fair value of the reporting unit, then the Company determined the implied fair value of the reporting unit's goodwill.
+If the fair value of a reporting unit exceeded the carrying value of the net assets assigned to that unit, goodwill was not impaired and the Company did not perform further testing.
+If the carrying value of a reporting unit's net assets exceeded the fair value of the reporting unit, then the Company determined the implied fair value of the reporting unit's goodwill.
 If the carrying value of a reporting unit's goodwill exceeded its implied fair value, then an impairment of goodwill had occurred and the Company recognized an impairment loss for the difference between the carrying amount and the implied fair value of goodwill.

 Litigation and Contingent Liabilities.
 The Company is subject to lawsuits, investigations and other claims related to employment, environmental, product, and other matters.
 The Company is required to assess the likelihood of any adverse judgments or outcomes, as well as potential ranges of probable losses, to these matters.
 The Company estimates the amount of reserves required, including anticipated cost of defense, if any, for these contingencies when losses are determined to be probable and after considerable analysis of each individual issue.
 With respect to our environmental remediation obligations, the accrual for environmental remediation liabilities is measured on an undiscounted basis.
 These reserves may change in the future due to changes in the Company's assumptions, the effectiveness of strategies, or other factors beyond the Company's control.